 If you are under-buying them, you are setting yourself up for change orders or cost over-runs.
 If you are overbuying, you are spending capital you could be putting to other productive uses.

-The software implementation partner you choose to work with is a big factor in the professional services purchase, but they are not the only factor.
+The trusted advisor is your software implementation partner you choose to work with is a big factor in the professional services purchase, but they are not the only factor.
 And believe it or not, the partner is not the single biggest factor in the success of a project.
 You are.
 Your organization and the self-assessment, engagement and commitment that you bring to the table are the biggest factors in an implementation's success.
 In fact, according to the Standish Group, 19 percent of all small and medium business IT related projects fail and the number one reason for failure is lack of commitment from executive sponsor of the project.

 For the sake of this discussion, let us assume that you have properly vetted the software implementation partner you are going to use for the project.
 They should have great experience working with the product you are asking them to implement.
 They will have a methodology for assessing the needs, implementing/adapting the product to your needs, a way of managing milestones and steps, a change-request process and they will be able to explain this all to you in a clear manner.